-2.2 Summary Procedure
+2.1 Summary Procedure

-- 2.2.1 The summary procedure is available in cases where an allegation of an academic offence has been made against a student at Level One or Level Two of an undergraduate (including Foundation degree and Higher National) programme, except where the allegation relates in any way to misconduct in an examination, or to the use of material from an illicit source (such as a customised 'ghost-writing' service), or where a previous allegation against the student has been upheld. - 2.2.2 Where a member of the academic staff suspects a student to whom the summary procedure is available of having committed an academic offence, then the Head of School 1(or equivalent) shall be promptly notified of this and provided with evidence of the grounds on which the suspicion is held. - 2.2.3 Where the Head of School (or equivalent) considers that there are grounds for pursuing an alleged academic offence, then they shall write to the student advising them of the right to have the matter dealt with under the summary or the full investigatory procedure and inviting the student to an interview under the summary procedure.
+- 2.1.1 The summary procedure is available in cases where an allegation of an academic offence has been made against a student at Level One or Level Two of an undergraduate (including Foundation degree and Higher National) programme, except where the allegation relates in any way to misconduct in an examination, or to the use of material from an illicit source (such as a customised 'ghost-writing' service), or where a previous allegation against the student has been upheld. - 2.1.2 Where a member of the academic staff suspects a student to whom the summary procedure is available of having committed an academic offence, then the Head of School 1(or equivalent) shall be promptly notified of this and provided with evidence of the grounds on which the suspicion is held. - 2.1.3 Where the Head of School (or equivalent) considers that there are grounds for pursuing an alleged academic offence, then they shall write to the student advising them of the right to have the matter dealt with under the summary or the full investigatory procedure and inviting the student to an interview under the summary procedure. - 2.1.4 If the student chooses to attend an interview2 with the Head of School (or equivalent), then the Head of School shall explain the basis of the allegation to the student.